Replacing Amex Marriott cards for manufactured spending

 Are you looking to get rid of your Marriott Amex card?
 Which card are you looking to replace it with?

-28 responses to “Replacing Amex Marriott cards for manufactured spending”
+28 thoughts on “Replacing Amex Marriott cards for manufactured spending”

 I want to report that I placed an order with GCM for 9500 using my business amex marriott on Oct 22, 2019 and not only did I get the points but I got DOUBLE points 19248!!!
 On Nov 6, 2019.